Mar 21, 2008

 GREGORY WARNER: That was a pretty good seduction technique.

-FAHIRA ZAHIR: I guess he was very good in it.
+FAHIRA ZAHIR: I guess he was very good at it.
 He got lots of girls like that.

 GREGORY WARNER: And he got her.
 And they got married, and she got pregnant.
 Meanwhile, the political situation was getting worse and worse.
 All his friends are fleeing the country.
 There are murders, tortures.